 Things I Like

-It’s then probably unsurprising that I try to spend much of my spare time doing things that teach me something new or allow me to positively contribute to the world at large.
+Unsurprising I spend a good amount of my spare time doing things that teach me something new or allow me to contribute to the world at large.
 This has resulted in me working in Myanmar, starring as an extra in a film, blogging on a variety of disparate topics, teaching myself data science, becoming an avid advocate of open-programming and speaking competitively through the Toastmasters public speaking program.

 It also has made me a rather obsessive listener to podcasts, keen traveler and follower of websites that cover global events: